-What is the definition of fascism?
+What is fascism?
+What is the actual definition of fascism?
 Folks throw the term about freely, to the point that it seems to means so many different things to so many different people that it doesn’t mean anything anymore.
 I have heard people literally say it.
 That’s a dangerous development — when folks shrug off warnings about fascism as meaningless, democracy itself is in peril.

 The term “fascism” does have a definition; the fact that so many people use the word incorrectly doesn’t change that.
-Sure, definitions of fascism are numerous, all varying slightly.
-Here are a few:
+Sure, there isn’t just one definition of fascism; the definitions are numerous, all varying slightly.
+So what is fascism?

 1: A political philosophy, movement, or regime that exalts nation and often race above the individual and that stands for a centralized autocratic government headed by a dictatorial leader, severe economic and social regimentation, and forcible suppression of opposition; 2 : A tendency toward or actual exercise of strong autocratic or dictatorial control.